 Trade accounts receivable are recorded at the invoiced amount, net of any allowance for doubtful accounts.
-Any allowance for doubtful accounts is developed based upon several factors including the customers' credit quality, historical write-off experience and any known specific issues or disputes which exist as of the balance sheet date.
+Any allowance for doubtful accounts, which is included in selling, general and administrative ("SG&A") expenses, is developed based upon several factors including the customers' credit quality, historical write-off experience and any known specific issues or disputes which exist as of the balance sheet date.
 Account receivable balances are written off against the allowance after appropriate collection efforts are exhausted.
-The allowance for doubtful accounts was \$62,000 as of December 31, 2019 and no accounts receivable write offs were recognized during the year ended December 31, 2019.
-There was no allowance for doubtful accounts recorded and no accounts receivable write-offs recognized as of and for the year ended December 31, 2018.
+The allowance for doubtful accounts was \$62,000 as of December 31, 2020 and 2019, and no accounts receivable write offs were recognized during the years ended December 31, 2020, 2019 and 2018.